jamiegibney/sorting_algo_visualiser/README.md

 #### Features
 - [x] Parallelise the audio processing, so multiple threads can generate groups of voices and then sum the result on the main audio thread.
 - [x] Allow user to mute audio
+- [ ] Swap/comparison operations should post note events for both array positions, rather than an average.
 - [ ] Add certain array size restrictions for particular algorithms (such as bogo or stooge sort)
 - [ ] Add sorting algorithms
     - [ ] Bucket sort